|

 Gentoo Linux: the leading source-based distribution, with

-and Sabayon Linux as
+Sabayon Linux as a

-desktop variants
+desktop variant

 -